Here we will give an overview of asbestos removal best practices.

 After the initial discovery, the licensed asbestos removal company is required to undertake a risk assessment survey.
 This indicates the exact nature of the removal and indicates all aspects of the operation and must be undertaken by a suitably trained individual.
 An extra copy is legally required to be on site at all times, which can be inspected if required.
 Once this is complete, workers may begin removal.
 If the asbestos is identified as higher risk, specialised protective equipment is required known as sophisticated respiratory protective equipment (RPE).
 Materials are then placed in special double-wrapped bags that identify the material as carcinogenic and then taken to a licensed disposal site.

+Hopefully you’ve found our asbestos removal best practices guide useful.
 Obviously the cost of asbestos removal means some are tempted to try to do it themselves, something which we would not recommend at all.
 Although there is plenty of information on how to remove asbestos yourself, the dangers involved really aren’t worth the risk.
-Although asbestos testing kits are available, if they give a positive result, the next step should be to call in the experts.
+Although asbestos testing kits are available, if they give a positive result, the next step should be to contact experts in asbestos removal.